franck/blog/content/posts/25-years-of-failing-to-get-organized.md

 I stared at the screen.
 No app had ever called me out before.

 I built a PKM system in Obsidian with AI agents woven through it.
-Here's [how I set up the publishing workflow](/posts/how-to-set-up-an-ai-managed-hugo-blog/).
 A `/daily` command that creates my daily note and asks about my focus.
 A coaching mode that challenges me when my tasks don't align with my goals.
 An agent that reviews my past todos and knows what I've been avoiding.
+Even a `/publish` command that [turns my drafts into blog posts](/posts/how-to-set-up-an-ai-managed-hugo-blog/) — the same system you're reading this on.

 The difference: the system pushes back.